Palo Santo Essential Oil

 Loosely translated, Palo Santo means Holy Wood.
 Palo Santo has been used for hundreds of years by native shamans for spiritual applications.
 For those that integrate essential oils within meditation, prayer or other spiritual applications, Palo Santo is an oil to pay close attention to.

-The aroma of Palo Santo is uniquely sweet and woody.
-Palo Santo Essential Oil reminds me of an intoxicating combination of frankincense, atlas cedar, sweetgrass, lemon and a subtle hint of mint.
+The aroma of Palo Santo Essential Oil is uniquely sweet, balsamic and woody.
+Palo Santo loosely reminds me of an intoxicating combination of frankincense, atlas cedar, sweetgrass, lemon and a subtle hint of mint.

 Common Method of Extraction